Closures and changes to services in 2017

 Saturday 23 December 2017 to Monday 1 January 2018

-There will be further major changes happening at Christmas, with no trains at a number of London stations.
+This will mean further major changes at Christmas, with no trains at a number of London stations.
 Passengers on Southeastern, Thameslink and Southern trains will be significantly affected.

 When plan A isn’t an option anymore, you’ll need a plan B.